nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **If I have two events that overlap, can I add both of them to the calendar?**<br>
 Nope!
 As TimetaBRO was designed to be a timetable management app, we would not be allowing overlapping events to be added into the timetable.
 You don't wanna double book your own time!

-**Why do my event names automatically change to all capitalized letters?**<br>
+**Why do my event names automatically change to all capitalised letters?**<br>
-We want to standardize the format of all event names to prevent users from accidentally adding multiple events wit the same names but in different formats! (i.e. only first letter is capitalized vs only last letter is capitalized)
+We want to standardize the format of all event names to prevent users from accidentally adding multiple events wit the same names but in different formats! (i.e. only first letter is capitalised vs only last letter is capitalised)

+**Why can't I put 0000 instead of 2400 when my event ends at 12AM?**<br>
+This is because it makes it hard for TimetaBRO to understand that it ends at 12AM the next day!
+Hence, 2400 is a workaround for this.
+Stay tuned for enhancements!

 --------------------------------------------------------------------------------------------------------------------